|

 The soil represents a major virus

-reservoir in the environment.
+reservoir in the environment (reviewed in

 OBs can persist in acid or neutral soils for months or years before